 It is important to understand that you will get more results from therapy if you actively participate in the process.
 The ultimate purpose of therapy is to help you apply what you learn in sessions in your everyday life.
 Therefore, beyond the work you do in therapy sessions, your therapist may suggest some things you can do outside of therapy to support your process.
 People seeking psychotherapy are ready to make positive changes in their lives, are open to new perspectives and take responsibility for their lives.

 What about medication vs. psychotherapy?

 It is well established that the long-term solution to psychological and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of your distress and the behaviour patterns that limit your progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what's best for you, and in some cases a combination of medication and therapy is the right course of action.

 Do you accept insurance, and how does that work?

 You may be eligible for partial coverage under your extended health care plan.
 Please contact your insurance company to determine the extent of your coverage.
-My psychotherapy services are supervised by a Registered Clinical Psychologist.
+Our psychotherapy services are either supervised by a Registered Clinical Psychologist or a Registered Psychotherapist.
 Receipts for payment provide the necessary information required for reimbursement.

 Can I expect that our conversations remain confidential?